gm3dmo/the-power/CONTRIBUTING.md

 A [`skeleton.sh`](https://github.com/gm3dmo/the-power/blob/main/skeleton.sh_) sample is provided for reference.

-### Example: Adding Codespaces coverage:
+### Example: Adding a script for The Codespaces API

 To add a new script for a REST API endpoint like [codespaces](https://docs.github.com/en/rest/codespaces/codespaces).

-Copy the skeleton file to a file with the name of the API call (get this from the documetation title)
+1. Copy the skeleton file to a file with the name of the API call (get this from the documetation title)

 ```
 cp skeleton.sh_ list-codespaces-in-a-repository-for-the-authenticated-user.sh
 ```

-Edit `list-codespaces-in-a-repository-for-the-authenticated-user.sh`, replace URL on line 3 with:
+2. Edit `list-codespaces-in-a-repository-for-the-authenticated-user.sh`, replace URL on line 3 with:

 ```
 https://docs.github.com/en/rest/codespaces/codespaces#list-codespaces-in-a-repository-for-the-authenticated-user
 ```

-Replace CALL with (this can be found in the API documentation:
+3. Replace CALL with (this can be found in the API documentation:

 ```
 GET /repos/{owner}/{repo}/codespaces